c-blake/cron/README.md

 import cron; loop y,mo,d, h,m,s,ns, w: # Runs EVERY minute J w in {Sat,Sun} and mo==Mar and h in 3.H..6.H and m mod 5.M==0: "act"
 ```
+Which you prefer is clearly a question of taste.
+To each his own.

 Background
 ==========
-The whole `cron` system design has accumulated much complexity that is no longer
+The whole `cron` system design has accumulated much no longer needed complexity
-needed and was maybe never a great idea - from a setuid-root (or cron) crontab
+that was maybe never a great idea - from a setuid-root(or cron) crontab to
-to manage job files, to demons running as root changing UIDs and hopefully not
+manage job files, to demons running as root changing UIDs and hopefully not
 leaking anything, to bespoke syntaxes for specifying periodicity.
 Even spartan
 busybox crond/tab is 1200 lines of C.[^1]

-Instead of all that, I give you `cron`: cron in Nim with its core only ~70
+Instead of all that, I give you `cron`: cron in Nim with its core only ~75
 non-space / comment lines, 12 bonus/quality of life lines & a 20 line shell
 script to update & install new versions of a periodic runner.
 This is a
 simplification along the lines of [kslog](https://github.com/c-blake/kslog).